waikato-datamining/video-frame-selector/README.md

                         (default: 25)
   --crop_to_content     whether to crop the frame to the detected content
                         (default: False)
+  --crop_margin INT     the margin in pixels to use around the determined crop
+                        region (default: 0)
+  --crop_min_width INT  the minimum width for the cropped content (default: 2) --crop_min_height INT
+                        the minimum height for the cropped content (default:
+                        2)
   --progress INT        every nth frame a progress is being output (in verbose
                         mode) (default: 100)
   --verbose             for more verbose output (default: False)